What is a limited company loan?

 Eligibility criteria for limited company loans

-Most lenders look at how long your business has been trading and its revenue levels before approving a loan.
+Most lenders will look closely at how long your business has been trading and how much revenue it generates before approving a loan.
+In general, they prefer companies with at least 6–12 months of trading history, and a longer track record can significantly improve your chances of approval.

-Lenders will evaluate both your business credit score and often your personal credit score as a director.
+Lenders will evaluate your business credit score.
 A good credit history signals that you manage debts responsibly.
 Before applying, check your business’s credit report and address any issues.
-If your company’s credit file is thin or has negatives (or if your personal credit score is low), expect that loan offers might come with higher interest or extra conditions (like providing a personal guarantee or security).
+If your company’s credit file is thin or is low, expect that loan offers might come with higher interest or extra conditions (like providing a personal guarantee or security).
 Some alternative finance providers do cater to businesses with poor credit, but typically at reduced loan amounts or higher rates.

 Be prepared to provide documentation to demonstrate your company’s financial health.
-Common requirements includ:
+Usually you'll need:

 Recent bank statements